-It may as well be considered as the heart of Europe, as most of the EU offices reside in its European Quarter, but Brussels maintains a distinct Belgian attitude.
+Brussels is considered as the heart of Europe because all major EU offices reside in its European Quarter, but Brussels maintain its distinct Belgian attitude.
 Nestled between the Netherlands and France, there’s plenty to love visiting the city in a short amount of time.
+Here’s a quick walk on what to do in Brussels.

 Brussels is served by its international airport, but with its proximity to larger hubs like London (3 hours), Paris (2 hours), and Amsterdam (3 hours), it’s very easy to drop by the Belgian capital on a weekend trip.